 Researchers think that the new Industry 5.0 has the potential to go beyond financial gain.
 Industry 5.0 is a new and developing stage of industrial development that involves individuals collaborating with cutting-edge technology and AI-powered robots to advance workplace procedures and emphasizes sustainable development objectives including human-centeredness, socio-environmental sustainability, and resilience while putting Industry 4.0 productivity on the front line.
-Industry 5.0 provides justifiable development standards with many functions, including but not limited to circular smart goods and utilities, employee technical support, intelligent automation, sustainable uncluttered novelty, incorporation of renewable sources, and entrepreneurship using automatic intelligence.
-The relationship between the new approach to the economic development of Industry 5.0, which is based on automatic intelligence, the sustainable growth of entrepreneurship and the business environment, and the essential ideals of sustainability, is shown in Figure 1 [20, 21].
+Industry 5.0 provides justifiable development standards with many functions, including but not limited to circular smart goods and utilities, employee technical support, intelligent automation, sustainable uncluttered novelty, incorporation of renewable sources, and sustainable entrepreneurship using automatic intelligence.
+The relationship between the new approach to the economic development of Industry 5.0, which is based on automatic intelligence, the sustainable growth of entrepreneurship and the business environment, and the essential ideals of sustainability, is shown in Figure 1 (Ghobakhloo et al., 2022; Morteza et al., 2022).

-Business practices are already starting to change in favor of social and environmental sustainability, thanks to sustainable entrepreneurship [22].
+Business practices are already starting to change in favor of social and environmental sustainability, thanks to sustainable entrepreneurship (Moşteanu & Mesue, 2023).
 Due to the development of rules for various sustainability-related fields, the high availability of impact investments, the quick, flexible, and financially accessible access to new informational technologies, and the nation's extensive entrepreneurial ecosystem, it is beginning to acquire appeal.
-The research conducted by Tunçalp and Yıldırım [23] highlighted the ways in which sustainable enterprises might contribute to the sociotechnical shift toward a sustainable future.
-The regions covered by sustainable entrepreneurship from 2014 to 2020 are shown in Figure 2 [23].
+The research conducted by Tunçalp and Yıldırım (2022) highlighted the ways in which sustainable enterprises might contribute to the sociotechnical shift toward a sustainable future.
+The regions covered by sustainable entrepreneurship from 2014 to 2020 are shown in Figure 2 (Tunçalp & Yıldırım, 2022).
 After the Intelligence Automation boom in 2021 and present times, the present research tends to believe that entrepreneurship in IT industry will also take a good share.